Skip to Content

 • Provides interactive SOS to the 24/7 search and rescue monitoring center.

 The Garmin Inreach Explorer+ has 100 percent global Iridium satellite coverage.
-An additional subscription, allows users to perform two-way text messaging anywhere.
+An additional subscription allows users to use two-way text messaging anywhere.

-Check out the latest prices for Garmin Montana 680t on Amazon here (Amazon link).
+Check out the latest Garmin Montana 680t prices on Amazon here (Amazon link).

 The Best Garmin for Serious Rockhounds